-- Filling the applicator:

-1. Remove the cap from the tube.

-2. Use the pointed tip on the top of the cap - to puncture the seal on the tube.
+- Filling the applicator:1.
+Remove the cap from the tube.2.
+Use the pointed tip on the top of the cap - to puncture the seal on the tube.
 3. Screw the applicator onto the tube.
 4. Squeeze the tube from the bottom and fill the applicator until the plunger stops.

 - 5. Unscrew the applicator from the tube.

-Using the applicator:

-1. Lie on your back with your knees drawn

-- up toward your chest. - Holding the applicator by the ribbed end of the barrel, insert the filled applicator into the vagina as far as it will comfortably go. - Slowly press the plunger of the applicator to release the cream into the vagina.
-Remove the applicator from the vagina. - 5.
-Apply one applicatorful each night for as many days at bed-
+Using the applicator: 1.
+Lie on your back with your knees drawn up toward your chest. - Holding the applicator by the ribbed end of the barrel, insert the filled applicator into the vagina as far as it will comfortably go. - Slowly press the plunger of the applicator to release the cream into the vagina.
+Remove the applicator from the vagina.

+5. Apply one applicatorful each night for as many days at bedthoroughly.

-5. Apply one applicatorful each night for as many days at bedtime, as directed by your doctor.
-Cleaning the applicator: After each use, you should thoroughly clean the applicator by following the procedure below: 1.
-Pull the plunger out of the barrel.
-2. Wash the pieces with lukewarm, soapy water, and dry them
+Apply one applicatorful each night for as many days at bed-time, as directed by your doctor.
+Cleaning the applicator: After each use, you should thoroughly clean the applicator by following the procedure below: Pull the plunger out of the barrel.
+Wash the pieces with lukewarm, soapy water, and dry them thoroughly clean the source between the source barrel.

-- thoroughly.